kopptr/svf-acolyte-guild/docs/04 - Movable Feasts and Solemnities/09 - Easter Vigil.md

 	- [[Lourde's Door]]: 1 candle.
 	- Parish icon: 1 candle.
 	- [[Porta Caeli]]: 1 sconce.
 	- [[High Altar]]: 6 altar candles, 2 angel candles, 2 polychrome candles.
+Use stools to stand on to make lighting easier.
 - [[Ignifer]] 5:
 	- Turn on the [[Church Lights]] to the _Solemn Mass_ setting.
 	- Take up and light the nearby [[Taper]].